PortableApps/Launcher/Other/Source/Manual/advanced/custom.rst

           [segment contents]
       !macroend

-   A list of available hooks is available :ref:`here <advanced-segments-hooks>`.
+   A list of available hooks is available :ref:`here <segments-hooks>`.

 3. A segment can use custom macros and Functions if it is desired, but they should be clearly identified as part of the segment.
 The general convention